Cuisine of the Thirteen Colonies: Delaware Valley and Mid-Atlantic region

 The most typical cooking method of the Quakers was boiling, a method brought from ancestral northern England.
 Boiled breakfast and dinner were standard fares, as well as "pop-robbins", balls of batter made from flour and eggs boiled in milk.
 Boiled dumplings and puddings were so common in Quaker homes that they were referred to by outsiders as "Quaker food".
+The Quakers ate cornmeal, elk, venison and wild turkey along with puddings and desserts.

 Travelers noted apple dumplings as an almost daily dish in the Delaware Valley and cookbooks specialized in puddings and dumplings.
 Food was mostly preserved through boiling, simmering or standing.

 A popular genre of dishes made from this favored method of food preparation was "cheese" (or "butter"), a generic term for dishes prepared by slow boiling or pressing.
 They could be made from ingredients as varying as apples (i.e., apple butter), plums and walnuts.

 Cream cheese had its origins in Quaker cooking, but was in colonial times not true cheese made with rennet or curds, but rather cream that was warmed gently and then allowed to stand wrapped in the cloth until it became semi-solid.

 Dried beef was widely popular in the Delaware Valley and was eaten along with puddings and dumplings to add flavor.
 The use of dried beef was so widespread that it was often called "Quaker gravy" in the 18th century.

 Although the Quaker influence from the northern Midlands was the most dominant, there was some influence from German immigrants during the 18th century.
 Scrapple, a pot pudding made from meat scraps and grain, became a staple of the regional cuisine for many generations.